linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

 - Central Bank (Ministry of Finance) Intervention
   - Buys or sells domestic currency against foreign currencies
 - Limited to foreign currency and gold reserves
 # Foreign Exchange Markets

 - Market participants constantly make prices in currency pairs
 - Large customers solicit multiple prices for each trade
 - Market makers solicit prices from each other
 - Over \$6 trillion per day in trades
 .
 Effectively no arbitrage opportunities allowed
   - Price making extremely efficient
 - Multi-million dollar investment to participate
 ## Bank Foreign Exchange Risk Management

 - Caterpillar Inc. Wants to buy 100 million in a spot foreign exchange trade with Bank America
 - Caterpillar asks for a two-way spot price from Bank America without revealing whether it wants to buy or sell Euros
-- Bank America quotes $1.1750 bid and 1.1760 offered
+- Bank America quotes $1.1750 bid and 1.1760 offered$
   - What price does Caterpillar pay?
   - What is Bank America's position in Euros?
 - What do you think Bank America does next?
 Bank Foreign Exchange Risk Management
 - Caterpillar must do one of four things:
   - "Take" the offer (which is what we know it intends to do, but Bank America does not)
 - “Hit" the bid (sell 100 million)
   - Ask for the price to be requoted
--  Say it has no interest at this time
+- Say it has no interest $\$a_t$$ this time
 ## Bank Foreign Exchange Risk Management

-- Caterpillar takes the offer buying 100 million at $1.1760
+- Caterpillar takes the offer buying 100 million $\$a_t$$ $1.1760$
  - Caterpillar is now long 100 million
  - Bank America is now short 1 o 0 million
 ### Bank Foreign Exchange Risk Management Spot Foreign Exchange Transaction

 (October 28, 2020 for settlement October 30, 2020)
  !500

 ### Bank Foreign Exchange Risk Management Post Transaction

 Spot Foreign Exchange Transaction
 (October 28, 2020 for settlement October 30, 2020)
  !500

 ## Bank Foreign Exchange Risk Management

 - Caterpillar needs Euros to hedge revenue or expense risk or make a payment due in Euros
   - May come back later to Bank America to roll Euros forward to another date through a forward swap
 - Bank America will have position limits:
   - Maximum amount of Euros it may be long or short versus other currencies
--  Maximum value at risk in Euros and all other currencies
+- Maximum value $\$a_t$$ risk in Euros and all other currencies
 ## Bank Foreign Exchange Risk Management

 - Bank America trading desk will have a view regarding the Euro's direction short-term
   - Caterpillar will have asked more than one bank for a twoway spot price before dealing with Bank America
-  - Implies Bank America's offer of \$1.1760 was best available
+  - Implies Bank America's offer of \$1.1760 was best available$
 ### Bank Foreign Exchange Risk Management

  !500
 Bank Foreign Exchange Risk Management
 - Bank America will likely reduce or eliminate the risk taken on
 - Will it buy or sell Euros in the interbank market?
  - Some banks it goes to may have also just quoted Caterpillar
  - Various banks quote as follows on 10 million each:
-  - Bank A: $1.1765/1.1775
+  - Bank A: $1.1765/1.1775$
--  Bank B: $1.1755/1.1765
+- Bank B: $1.1755/1.1765$
--  Bank C: $1.1757/1.1762
+- Bank C: $1.1757/1.1762$
--  Bank D: $1.1768/1.1778
+- Bank D: $1.1768/1.1778$
--  Bank E: $1.1760/1.1770
+- Bank E: $1.1760/1.1770$
 Bank Foreign Exchange Risk Management
 - What should Bank America do?
 - It depends
   - Bank America's overall position in various currencies
   - Numerous other trades may cascade through the market
 - Until all financial institutions end up with desired positions
 - Short-term equilibrium regarding this trade achieved
 # Unused Image Links

  !500
  !500
  !500